CagriCatik/PCB-Design-with-KiCad/webpage/docs/02_kicad/03_apps-overview.md

 #### Best Practice:
 Explore third-party plugins and repositories to enhance your KiCad workflow.
 Popular plugins like **FreeRouting** and **DFM tools** can save time and improve the overall quality of your designs.

-## Conclusion

-This section covered an overview of KiCad’s individual applications and tools, each playing a crucial role in the PCB design process.
-As you continue through the course, you'll gain deeper insight into each tool and learn how to apply them effectively in your projects.
-By mastering these tools, you'll be able to create professional, reliable PCB designs with KiCad.